 CLOSE CONTACT WITH SOMEONE WHO HAS TESTED POSITIVE

 All students or staff who are identified as close contacts should abide by the following guidelines:

-- All vaccinated individuals who are identified as close contacts at school or home must submit a negative test each day AND wear a mask indoors for the 5 days after last contact.
+- All individuals who are identified as close contacts at school or home must submit a negative test each morning for 5 days AND wear a mask indoors for 10 days after last contact.

 WESTSIDE POLICY FOR CLOSE CONTACT:

 Westside will no longer quarantine an entire class or grade following a positive exposure.
 School will continue in person while the individual(s) who tested positive will stay home.

 Close contact is defined as someone who was less than 6 feet away from an infected person for a cumulative total of 15 minutes or more over a 24-hour period.
 This definition applies regardless of whether the case or contact was wearing a mask.

 Washington Dept. of Health’s definition of close contact now excludes students and staff in a structured school setting with assigned seating who were at least three feet away from an infected individual when (a) both were appropriately wearing well-fitting face coverings/masks and (b) other prevention strategies were in place.